-Benzoyl peroxide for acne is generally considered safe for most skin types.
+Benzoyl peroxide is generally considered safe for most skin types.
 However, some people experience side effects from using this medication.
-Most of the time, side effects are mild and temporary when you first begin using the product.
+Most of the time these are mild and temporary, and occur when you first begin using the product.

 Side effects of benzoyl peroxide include: